A few days back, I've made this loaf of Honey Oat Yuzu bread. However due…

-This loaf of raisin walnut bread, made using the pre-ferment dough method (老面种), is so soft and yummy – you wouldn’t believe it’s from your kitchen!
+This loaf of raisin walnut bread is made using the pre-ferment dough method (老面种), which is so soft and yummy – it can be comparable to bread sold in commercial bakery!

-As you can see from my posts, I really love exploring bread recipes since it is one of the easiest food to serve for breakfast and snack time!
-Haha 🙂
+I really love exploring various bread recipes since it is one of the easiest food to serve for breakfast and for the kiddos’ snack time!

 >>MORE DELICIOUS BREAD RECIPES:

 How To Make This Loaf of Raisin Walnut Bread?

 While the name of the bread may sound fanciful, this raisin walnut loaf bread is really easy to make.